MicrosoftDocs/nav-content/dynamics-nav-app/service-how-create-invoices.md

 ---
-    title: Create Invoices or Credit Memos for Services | Microsoft Docs
+    title: Create Invoices or Credit Memos for Services
     description: Learn how to create invoices, so you can get paid for your service.